omid-tavassoli/TeamProject-KiAgent/README.md

 # Getting Started

-TO CONNECT TO THE GITHUB::(only for the first time)
+//TO CONNECT TO THE GITHUB::(only for the first time)

 git --version